 That’s why forgetting helps you learn: as less relevant information becomes inaccessible, we are naturally left with the information that is most important to our daily survival.

 3. ‘Lost’ memories can live again

-This is like the fact that you never forget how to ride a bike, but it doesn’t just apply to motor skills, it also applies to memory and recall.
+This is like the fact about memory that you never forget how to ride a bike, but it doesn’t just apply to motor skills, it also applies to memory and recall.

 4. Recalling memories alters them

 Although it’s a fundamental of memory and recall, the idea that recall alters memories seems intuitively wrong.